 Complementary Techniques

 Relative dating and radioactive dating are not mutually exclusive.
-In fact, they are often used together to provide a more complete and accurate understanding of geological history.
-Relative dating provides the framework, while radioactive dating provides the numerical dates to anchor that framework.
+And in fact, they are often used together to provide a more complete and accurate understanding of geological history.
+Relative dating provides the framework, while radioactive dating provides the numerical dates to anchor that framework That's the part that actually makes a difference..

 The Importance of Context